oshw-tokyo/badminton-fixed-size-undergrip/README.md

 # badminton-fixed-size-undergrip
-3D-Printable model generator for a badminton undergrip at specified thickness.
+A 3D-Printable model generator for a set of badminton undergrip at specified thickness.